njansen123/njansen123.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+The chair of Artificial Intelligence and Formal Methods has a mission:

+<b>Increase the trustworthiness of Artificial Intelligence (AI).</b>

-We conduct broad foundational and application-driven research in artificial intelligence (AI), in particular neurosymbolic AI.
-We bring together the areas of machine learning and formal methods, in particular formal verification.
-We tackle problems that are inspired by autonomous systems, industrial projects, and in particular planning problems in robotics.
+We conduct broad foundational and application-driven research.
+Our vision of neurosymbolic AI brings together the areas of machine learning and formal methods, in particular, formal verification.
+We tackle problems that are inspired by autonomous systems, industrial projects, and planning problems in robotics.

 The following goals are central to our efforts:

-* Increase the dependability of AI in safety-critical environments.
+- Increase the dependability of AI in safety-critical environments.
-* Render AI models robust against uncertain knowledge about the environment they operate in.
+- Render AI models robust against uncertain knowledge about their environment.
-* Enhance the capabilities of verification to handle real-world problems using learning techniques.
+- Enhance the capabilities of formal verification to handle real-world problems using learning techniques.

 We are interested in various aspects of dependability and safety in AI, intelligent decision-making under uncertainty, and safe reinforcement Learning.
 A key aspect of our research is a thorough understanding of the (epistemic or aleatoric) uncertainty that may occur when AI systems operate in the real world.

-Read more at <a href="https://lava-lab.org/" target="_blank">our group web page</a>.
+Read more at <a href="https://lava-lab.org/" target="_blank">the webpage of my group at Radboud University</a>.